Low profile hedge funds post high returns in year after New York Sohn conference

 Returns from picks of higher-profile investors at Sohn last year were mixed and Einhorn’s Greenlight is among those nursing heavy losses.

-Einhorn, who came to fame after his call to short Lehman Brothers before the 2008 financial crisis, last year recommended shorting Core Laboratories NV, a losing position as the stock gained 7.3 percent between May 8 and Thursday.
+Einhorn, who came to fame after his call to short Lehman Brothers before the 2008 financial crisis, last year recommended shorting Core Laboratories NV (CLB.N), a losing position as the stock gained 7.3 percent between May 8 and Thursday.

 In the first quarter alone, Greenlight was down 14 percent, Einhorn wrote in a letter to clients dated April 3.
 Through a spokesman, Greenlight declined to comment for this story.